ppriyank/Deep-neural-network-for-traffic-sign-recognition-systems/README.md

 ## Notes:

 - ASGD Works best among all optimizers for me for Learning Rate : 10^-2
-- Class imbalance is removed prior to training
+- Class imbalance is removed prior to training by duplicating the data
 - Learning Rate Decay worsenes the performance
-- Data Augmentation in general decreases performance
+- Data Augmentation, in general, decreases performance although Spatial Transformer model ensures augmentation isn't a problem.
 - Architecture is changed slighlty from the  original set of layers
 - Currently Gaussian filter is kept constant for LCN, where as ideally it should be chosed at random during run-time